 Allow the dough to rest for 15 minutes before kneading.
 This will give the gluten development a head start, making it less sticky and much easier to handle.

-STEP 6: Divide the dough in 3 portions.
+Divide the dough in 3 portions.
 Flatten one portion into a 9 by 4 inch oval.
+Starting from one of the shorter sides, roll the dough into a tight cylinder.

 You can shape this bread anyway you want!
 I prefer shaping my dough in this way because it helps it rise evenly in the oven and prevents it from bursting in unwanted spots as it bakes.